- Computers & Software»

 - Faulty power source for the cooling fan

-If you suspect heating is a problem, find out if the cooling fan for your processor is rotating and if so, fast enough.
-Accumulation of animal hair, dust and other blockages can lead to impaired fan rotation and eventual failure.
+If you suspect heating is a problem, find out if the cooling fan for your processor is rotating and if so, how fast.
+Accumulation of animal hair and dust bunnies can lead to impaired fan rotation and failure.

 Use an air blower to flush out any dirt inside the fan and if overheating stops thereafter, then you have nothing to worry about.